NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 + environments : C, R, G, I, T (Commercial, Residential, Greenery, Indoors, Transport)

 Folders:
-+ ExpoM data : has source data files from the ExpoM RF sensor in tab separated value format
++ ExpoM_data : has source data files from the ExpoM RF sensor in tab separated value format
-+ Excel data : processed files with csv2excel_batch.py, cleaned up some.
++ Excel_data : processed files with csv2excel_batch.py, cleaned up some.
 Names were manually edited.
 See below note.
-+ kmz : has kmz files for all paths in period 1 and 3, view them in google earth eg.
++ GoogleEarth_kml: has 'My Places.kmz' for Google Earth Pro with all measurement paths in season 1, census blocks and pedestrian mobility lines.
+Also some cool images form GEP

 Scripts: running on Anaconda Python 3.13.5 in Visual Sudio Code
 + csv2excel_batch.py